raspberrypilearning/padding-margins/en/step_1.md

 }
 --- /code ---

-You can also specify the side of the content that you wish to add margins, padding and borders to.
+You can also specify which side of the content you wish to add margins, padding, and borders to.

 --- code ---
 ---